romanhaa/cerebroPrepare/README.md

 * Organism, e.g. 'hg' (human) or 'mm' (mouse).
 * Sample.
 * Cluster.
-* Number of transcripts (usually created by Seurat by default).
+* Number of transcripts (usually created by Seurat by default -> nUMI).
-* Number of expressed genes (usually created by Seurat by default).
+* Number of expressed genes (usually created by Seurat by default -> nGene).

 **Note:** It is recommended to save sample information in a column called `sample` and cluster information in a column called `cluster`.
 Otherwise, the respective column names need to specified below.